gapdays/gapdays2025-summer/registration.md

 ### On funding
-We have some limited funding to support travel and accommodation costs (partially or fully) for students and early-career researchers.
+We have some limited funding to support travel and accommodation costs (partially or fully) for students and early-career researchers, and/or for those with caring responsibilities.
 If you do so, please send an email to <a href="mailto:{{site.email}}">{{site.email}}</a> containing the following information

 - provide an estimate of much support you expect to need, and